 I find that when a new client is referred to me from someone we both know, they don’t bother shopping around because they want to use me based on the strong referral.

-But if you’re reading this article because you found my website, then I have built a tool specifically for you to us.
+But if you’re reading this article because you found my website, then I have built a tool specifically for you to use.

-Click here to access the page on my website do download free worksheet I created just for you to use and ask questions of alternative VA companies.
+Download the free worksheet Virtual Assistant Service Provider Comparison Chart which I created just for you to use and ask questions of alternative VA companies.